barbados-clemens/personal-site/blog/scully-plugins-for-algolia-search-and-html-header-tag-links.md

     const index = client.initIndex(INDEX_NAME)
     const mainIndexExists = await indexExists(index)
     // you can use a temp index and then copy that into your main index.
-I don't do this const tmpIndex = client.initIndex(`${INDEX_NAME}_tmp`)
+I don't do this
+    // check the gatsby plugin to see how it's used https://github.com/algolia/gatsby-plugin-algolia/ const tmpIndex = client.initIndex(`${INDEX_NAME}_tmp`)
     const indexToUse = index; // mainIndexExits ? index : tmpIndex